AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 **Note 2:** To learn how to set the height of an individual header level, see [Header: Level Height](Timeline/Header#level_height).

-In the sample below, the row and header height are adjusted:
+In the sample below, there is a Gantt chart with the row and header height adjusted:

 ```
 // set the row height